PIGC4Term4/AIProject/README.md

 ---------

-Loading Saving and Sorting Data
+Loading Saving and Sorting Data to an Interface

 Use at least 4 data types in a game such as Health, Score, Coin etc.
+Display this data to a HUD or other interface.

 Save, load and sort this data in a game.